CIA activities in Laos: 1955

-Laos 1957
+1957

 A new CAT contract was signed in 1957, and Bruce Blevins flew a C-47 to Vientiane in the service of the U.S. Embassy.
 When he flew elsewhere in the country, conditions were technologically underdeveloped.
 Vientiane had the only control tower, radio navigational aid, and non-dirt runway in Laos.
 The U.S., again through covert means, increased its level of support.

 Furthermore, a 1957 cable from American intelligence officials in Laos to Washington noted the inability for the communist Pathet Lao (PL) and Royal Laotian Guard (RLG) to come to a peaceful resolution.
 The cable stated that in late 1957, agreements were signed between the two groups to cease civil conflict.
 While the deal was also intended to result in the assimilation of the PL into larger Laotian society, the CIA had gathered intelligence implying that the PL had not meant to abandon its "radical" ideology and desire to overthrow the democratic government headed by the RLG.
 Instead, the CIA believed that the PL desired to establish a communist government via subversive political and covert actions as opposed to overt military operations.
 Nevertheless, the CIA feared that the PL was more than willing to revert to the use of force if their new tactics proved unsuccessful.

 The following cable demonstrates this type of subversion: "PL propagandists and terrorists continued to visit the villages telling the villagers to refuse to obey RLG officials, and that the PL would soon take overall power and punish those who opposed them, and that the refusal of the people to support the PL would mean a renewal of the civil war."
 As a result, the return of the two provinces to the RLG had been nullified and the PL continued to rule the provinces except places occupied by Lao National Army.